 Dancewave has a raw office space available: 1,230 square-foot open floor plan includes two office spaces and a heated carport with electric lift gate.
 Office space may be rented separately as a 625 square foot office; 331 square foot office and a carport.
 The Park Slope location, a few blocks from Barclay’s Center, features 16.5-foot ceilings, street-level window opportunities for branding, an electronic lift-gate, loading dock, and protected parking spot.
 Front office space is available for $2,000/month; both offices are available for $2,500/month.
 Carport is additional $300.
 Shared bathroom.
 Contact Tricia Smit at firstname.lastname@example.org or call 718-522-4696.

-The Centre for Social Innovation has private, shared and open office space available for lease for nonprofit organizations with one to six staff.
-The Centre is a shared workspace for nonprofit organizations and social entrepreneurs, opening in April 2013.
+The Centre for Social Innovation has permanent and part-time desk space for lease for nonprofit organizations with one or two staff.
+The Centre is a shared workspace for nonprofit organizations and social entrepreneurs.
 In addition to workspace, it provides shared services, training opportunities and a culture of collaboration.
 Tenants share access to a large kitchen, lounge, meeting rooms, classrooms and event spaces.
 601 West 26th Street in Chelsea, near the High Line.
-The monthly cost for the spaces ranges from $500 to $2,400.
+The monthly cost for the spaces ranges from $125 to $450.
 For information visit http://socialinnovation.org or contact Eli Malinsky at 646-627-1544 or email@example.com.